Kendriya Vidyalaya, Adoor

-Kendriya Vidyalaya, Adoor is a CBSE Higher Secondary School located in Adoor in the Indian state of Kerala.
-It operates I to XII grade with Science, Commerce and Computer Science streams in +2 level.
-The main objective of Kendriya Vidyalaya is to cater to the educational needs of the children of transferable Central Government employees including Defence and Para-Military personnel by providing a common syllabus and system of education.
+Kendriya Vidyalaya, Adoor is a Higher Secondary School located in Adoor in the Indian state of Kerala.
+It operates I to XII grade with Science, Commerce and Computer Science streams in the senior secondary level.
+The main objective of Kendriya Vidyalaya is to cater to the educational needs of the children of transferable Central Government employees including defence and paramilitary personnel among others by providing a common syllabus, medium and system of education.
 The institution is affiliated to Central Board of Secondary Education (CBSE).

-The school enrolls some one thousand five hundred students with about 56 staff.
+The school usually enrolls approximately 1500 students with around 56 staff members including the principal and the teachers.

-The results in Class X and XII board examinations have been consistently good.

 Nine staff housing units are available.
-Nine additional classrooms and a second computer lab were added.
+Nine additional classrooms and two computer labs are present.

 Governance

-The school is run by Kendriya Vidyalaya Sangathan, an autonomous body under the Department of Education, Ministry of HRD, of Government of India.
+The school is run by Kendriya Vidyalaya Sangathan, an autonomous body under the Ministry of Education of the Government of India.

 History

 This school was established in 1993 by the central government.
-The school office opened on 9 August with 1 Principal, 1 Teacher, 1 L D C and 1 Group D. Classes started on 17 September.
+The school office opened on 9 August with 1 Principal, 1 Teacher, 1 Clerical Staff and one office attendant Classes started on 17 September.
 The campus included 3 acres of land along with old buildings used as temporary measure to house the School.
 Staff strength grew to 12 including office staff.
 The first class graduated in 1999.

 Construction of the school building started in 1998 and the building opened in March 2001.

-The Vidyalaya started +2 Stream in Science in 2002.
-The School was upgraded to Senior Secondary in 2002 and the first XII students passed out in 2004.
+The Vidyalaya started the +2 science stream in 2002.
+The School was upgraded to Senior Secondary in 2002 and the first XII students successfully graduated in 2004.

-Due to heavy demand for admission, a shift system was introduced in 2004.
-Classes up to XII in Science stream in Shift I and up to XII Commerce in Shift II.
+Due to heavy demand for enrollment into this school, a shift system was introduced in 2004.
+Classes up to XII in the science stream in shift I and up to XII commerce in shift II.
 The Second Division for classes 2, 3, 4 and 5 was sanctioned in 2006.
-A Science stream was started in Shift II in 2007-08.
-In 2009 Sanction for one more division classes 1-4 was obtained and admissions made.
+A science stream was started in shift II in 2007-08.
+In 2009, sanction for one more division classes 1-4 was obtained and admissions were made thereafter.

-The principal of KV Adoor is MR.N Rakesh.